entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

 ## Step 4.
 Create an action

-Create an action that will receive a request from datatable, convert it to a LINQ query and return the data.
+Create an action that will receive an AJAX request from your JS datatable, transform it to a LINQ query and return the data.

 Since we now use two different models, one returned by query, and one expected by datatable, we may need to provide an additional configuration: